waste-of-kindergarten/xpython37-v0.1/python/Doc/distutils/apiref.rst

    For non-POSIX platforms, currently just returns ``sys.platform``.

-   For macOS systems the OS version reflects the minimal version on which binaries will run (that is, the value of ``MACOSX_DEPLOYMENT_TARGET`` during the build of Python), not the OS version of the current system.
+   For Mac OS X systems the OS version reflects the minimal version on which binaries will run (that is, the value of ``MACOSX_DEPLOYMENT_TARGET`` during the build of Python), not the OS version of the current system.

-   For universal binary builds on macOS the architecture value reflects the universal binary status instead of the architecture of the current processor.
+   For universal binary builds on Mac OS X the architecture value reflects the universal binary status instead of the architecture of the current processor.
 For 32-bit universal binaries the architecture is ``fat``, for 64-bit universal binaries the architecture is ``fat64``, and